 In July and August of 2009, we entered into a series of interest rate swap agreements related to our 6.25% Senior Unsecured Notes due 2014 (the "6.25% Notes") to convert \$250.0 notional amount of our \$350.0 6.25% Notes from fixed rate to floating rate debt.
 We enter into interest rate swaps for risk management purposes, and not for speculative purposes, to manage our exposure to changes in interest rates and to maintain an appropriate mix of fixed and floating rate debt.
 The interest rate swap agreements mature on November 15, 2014, coinciding with the maturity of the 6.25% Notes.
 We pay a variable interest rate based upon the three-month U.S. LIBOR rate plus a fixed spread and receive a fixed interest rate of 6.25%.
 The variable interest rate is reset quarterly, and we make our interest payments on February 15th, May 15th, August 15th and November 15th.
 We receive fixed payments semi-annually on May 15th and November 15th.
 The interest rate swap agreements have qualified for hedge accounting as a fair value hedge, and we will continue to evaluate these agreements for the appropriateness of hedge accounting throughout the hedge period.
-We recognize the changes in the fair value of the swap as well as the changes in the fair value of the underlying debt in interest expense.
-As of September 30, 2009, the financial statement impact of these swap agreements was negligible.
+We recognize the changes in the fair value of the swap as well as the changes in the fair value of these swap agreements was negligible.